DawsonJay/jam-hot-project/AI-CONTEXT.md

 ## Portfolio Context
 This project is part of a larger portfolio strategy for Canadian immigration (Express Entry by Jan 2026).
 The Jam Hot project demonstrates AI/ML skills, full-stack development, and practical problem-solving - all valuable for the portfolio narrative.

+## Current Development Plan
+- **Phase**: AI Model Development (4-5 days estimated)
+- **Hardware**: AMD Ryzen 5 7430U, 30GB RAM, CPU-based training
+- **Target**: 90%+ fruit identification accuracy, <2s inference, 50+ fruit types
+- **Approach**: Transfer learning with Fruit-360 dataset (60,000+ images)
+- **Integration**: FastAPI backend with existing PostgreSQL database

 ---
-*This file was created on 2025-09-21-1916 to help new AI assistants quickly understand the project context and get up to speed.*
+*This file was created on 2025-09-21-1916 and last updated on 2025-09-27-1640 to help new AI assistants quickly understand the project context and get up to speed.*